-When to include your GPA on your resume
+When should you include your GPA on your resume?

 Every piece of information that you provide about your qualifications can impact an employer’s hiring decision.
 That’s why it’s crucial you know what to put on a resume to effectively communicate your qualifications.

-Many job-seekers (especially recent graduates) end up asking themselves: should I put my GPA on my resume?
+Many job-seekers (especially students and recent graduates) end up asking themselves: should I put my GPA on my resume?

 To make sure you get it right, here are three situations when you would include your GPA on your resume: